-University of San Francisco’s Center for the Pacific Rim welcomes domestic and
+University of San Francisco’s Center for Asia Pacific Studies welcomes domestic and

 international scholars to apply for its Visiting Scholars Program.
 The program

 is designed for Visiting Scholars who wish to be in residence at the Center for